AP World History

 Please Note: Scheduled, real-time sessions in the online classroom are not the only form of instruction available in a PHC Prep Academy course, but are offered in addition to lectures or other instructional materials that students are able to access online at their convenience.
 All sessions will also be recorded for later viewing.
 Registered students will be notified of any changes to the live session schedule.

 Books and Materials

-View the AP World History Booklist from the 2013–14 academic year.
+View the AP World History Booklist for the 2014-2015 academic year.

 AP World History is designed not only to introduce students to world history, but also to help them evaluate the people, events, and ideas of world history from a biblical worldview.

 As they examine the history of the world, students will refine their analytical abilities and critical thinking skills in order to understand historical and geographical context, make comparisons across cultures, use documents and other primary sources, and recognize and discuss different interpretations and historical frameworks.

 Students successfully completing this course will be able to:

 This is a rigorous, college-level course.
 Students should have strong reading and writing skills and be prepared for substantial studying and reading requirements.
 PHC Prep recommends that students complete at least one high school history course at an advanced or honors level before enrolling.
 Please visit the College Board’s AP World History page for more information about the material and skills students will study and need to master for the AP exam in this subject.